 Meet the Team

 Diana, M.A.
-Education, is a psychosynthesis (positive psychology) practitioner, who designs and delivers professional training in the fields of youth work, business coaching, psychotherapy and counselling.
+Education, is a psychosynthesis (positive and transpersonal psychology) practitioner, who designs and delivers professional training in the fields of youth work, business coaching, psychotherapy and counselling.
 She is accredited by the United Kingdom Council for Psychotherapy and as a senior supervisor by the British Association for Counselling and Therapy.
-She has worked with young people for over 20 years and has founded two charities over a 35-year period.
-Diana is Director, Scotland for Ecologia Youth Trust and set up the Growing2gether programme in 2016.
+She has worked with young people for over 20 years and has founded three charities over a 35-year period.
+Diana was Director, Scotland for Ecologia Youth Trust and set up the Growing2gether programme in Scotland in 2016.
 She is the author of two books, Psychosynthesis in Education: A Guide to the Joy of Learning and Psychosynthesis Counselling in Action.

 Elaine Bennett, Director of Fundraising